 Your Business Vision now makes sense to you, but that doesn’t mean it makes sense to other people.

 Bring other people into the equation so you can collaborate and optimize.
-After all, one of the biggest benefits of a business vision is to build a gamechaging culture….
+After all, one of the most significant benefits of a business vision is to build a game-changing culture….

-- Ask them to share their honest feedback (and whether it compels or repels them) …
+- Ask them to share their honest feedback (whether it compels or repels them).

-- Collaborate with those on your team who will play a large role in executing this vision …
+- Collaborate with those on your team who will play a significant role in executing this Vision.

-So involve your team at this stage, because once you do your business vision aligns everyone and ensure every single person pulls in the same direction.
+So involve your team at this stage because once you do, your business vision aligns everyone and ensures everyone pulls in the same direction.

 Those who don’t “get it” need to go, whereas those who do will begin to see what you see.